RainyDayTea/uoft-course-checker/README.md

 1. Clone this repository into your desired directory.
 2. Within the app root directory, run `npm install` to install dependencies.
-3. In the same directory, add a `.env` file with the following field:
+3. In the same directory, add a `.env` file with your bot token:
 ```env
 DISCORD_TOKEN=(your token here)
 ```